K0nkere/Car-prices-midterm/README.md

 Initial steps:

 clone the repo and _car-prices-midterm_ will be the _project folder_

 ```git clone https://github.com/K0nkere/Car-prices-midterm.git```

 from the _project folder_ create conda virtual environment based on the provided _requirements.txt_ and _python 3.9_

 ```conda create -n midterm-project python=3.9```

 activate the conda env

 ```conda activate midterm-project```

 installation python packages

 ```pip install -r requirements.txt```

 If you are using Jupyter Notebook then its need to add venv python to ipykernel list

 ```conda install -c anaconda ipykernel```

 ```python -m ipykernel install --user --name=midterm-project```

-So you can choose _midterm-project_ as a kernel for .ipynb scripts in Jupyter Notebooks's menu
+So you can choose _midterm-project_ as a kernel for .ipynb scripts in Jupyter Notebooks's menu if you want to run _project-EDA_ and _model-training-tuning_

 ### Files and folders of _project folder_
 - _dataset_ folder contains previously downloaded data files that is used for train and test purposes